 The BFI Film Audience Network (BFI FAN) is a major initiative developed by the BFI to enable film and events experts to work in partnership to boost film audiences across the UK, particularly in the areas of specialised and independent British film.

 The Network is currently made up of nine Hubs which offer support and funding opportunities to film exhibitors based in their designated regions.

 - Film Hub Northern Ireland

 - Film Hub South West

-- Film Hub South East (from 2018, a project of the ICO)
+- Film Hub South East (now a project of the ICO)

 - Film London

 BFI Neighbourhood Cinema

 BFI Neighbourhood Cinema offers information to local community venues with the aim of boosting audience choice across all areas of the UK, including occasional funding rounds for screening equipment.